 We are always keen to find ways to make the culture at PostHog as inclusive as possible.
 We are by no means perfect, but we are committed to acting with positive intent and pushing ourselves to improve.

-We don't just state that we care - these are some of the things we've implemented so far:
+These are some of the things we've implemented so far:

 - All remote - so we can hire people from any country in the world.
 We have people in ~10 countries, with no office.
 We also provide everyone with $200/month to use on a coworking space of their choice, and $250/month to meet up with other team members.